Kei0330-dash/spatial-resolution/README.md

-This is My first Git push!
+This is My first Git Comit!
 Thank you.